Yogesh699/Project-1/README.md

 # E-Commerce Website

 Welcome to our E-Commerce website!
-This project allows users to explore a variety of products, add them to their cart, and make purchases.
+This project allows users to explore a variety of products, add them to their cart.
 The application utilizes the [FakeStoreAPI](https://fakestoreapi.com/) to provide realistic product data.

 ## Table of Contents